RichCWilkerson/Consulting_Notes/Interviews/Amazon.md

 •	Implemented predictable state management with Redux and integrated RESTful APIs and proprietary Zoom SDKs for authentication, meeting management, cloud recording, notifications, and analytics.
 •	Ensured cross-platform consistency by maintaining robust React Native ↔ Native bridges and aligning shared JS/TS modules with Android-specific behaviors.
 •	Delivered accessible, high-quality UI/UX using React Native and native Android views, supported by comprehensive testing (Jest, JUnit, Espresso) to ensure stability across phones and tablets.

----

-### Primary Narrative (React Native–Focused)

-**“Yes — at Zoom, a significant part of my work involved React Native.
-I wasn’t just writing React Native UI; I owned several cross-platform modules and built the native ↔ RN bridges that connected them to Zoom’s native Android SDK.**

-I led the development of major React Native features like profiles, feeds, messaging, and content creation, ensuring they behaved consistently on both Android and iOS while still integrating deeply with Zoom’s native video, audio, and meeting workflows.

-A big part of my role was optimizing the RN performance layer:

-* reducing unnecessary bridge crossings
-* rewriting unstable bridges
-* making sure JS state stayed in sync with the native WebRTC engine
-* and improving rendering times during heavy real-time video usage.

-I also implemented predictable state management with Redux, wired up authentication and meeting APIs, and rebuilt parts of the navigation and lifecycle handling to reduce ANRs and crashes under massive user growth.
-Overall, my cross-platform experience wasn’t superficial — I worked at the intersection of RN and native code and often had to debug both sides at once.”**

----

-### Follow-Up Questions + Killer Answers

-#### **1. How exactly did you use React Native at Zoom?**

-Use this:

-“I owned multiple RN screens end-to-end — profile, settings, messaging, content creation.
-But the more complex work was building and stabilizing the native ↔ React Native bridges so those screens could interact with the Zoom native SDK.

-This included:
-* exposing native meeting APIs to the JS layer
-* ensuring lifecycle events flowed correctly
-* handling threading and state sync
-* optimizing performance during UI-heavy or video-heavy tasks.”**

----

-#### **2. What challenges did you face using React Native in a real-time application?**

-Use these three:

-##### **Challenge 1 — Bridge Race Conditions**

-**Problem:** Early RN bridges weren’t lifecycle-aware → JS would request meeting state before the native SDK had initialized.
-**Fix:** Rewrote bridges to use standardized thread marshaling + defensive lifecycle checks.
-**Result:** Eliminated inconsistent meeting states and reduced random UI freezes.

----

-##### **Challenge 2 — Performance Bottlenecks**

-**Problem:** RN rerendering would sometimes collide with native video rendering.
-**Fix:**

-* reduced bridge calls
-* batched events
-* memoized and stabilized RN components
-* shifted heavy work back to native threads **Result:** Cut rendering stalls during large meetings and improved perceived smoothness.

----

-##### **Challenge 3 — Device Fragmentation (2018 Android ecosystem)**

-**Problem:** Samsung + Xiaomi models crashed during gallery ↔ active-speaker transitions.
-**Fix:** Improved surface lifecycle timing + added decoder fallback logic.
-**Result:** Crash rate dropped significantly in international markets.

----

-#### **3. Can you explain how the React Native bridge works?**

-“React Native runs JS in a separate VM.
-When JS needs native work — camera access, navigation, WebRTC events — it serializes the call and sends it across the bridge to native code.
-Native executes the work and then sends results back over the bridge.

-Performance comes down to minimizing bridge crossings and ensuring heavy operations run natively or on background threads.”**

----

-#### **4. How did you ensure cross-platform consistency?**

-“I kept JS/TS modules shared across both platforms, but wrapped platform-specific behavior behind native modules.
-I tested each feature on both iOS and Android, validated UI parity, and ensured Redux state updates behaved identically across platforms.”

----

-#### **5. Why would you choose React Native over native?**

-“RN is great for shared UI, fast iteration, and productivity when both platforms share similar flows.
-But anything performance-critical — video, hardware acceleration, deep system APIs — I implemented natively.
-At Zoom we used a hybrid approach: cross-platform where possible, native where necessary.”

----

-### Short “Story Nuggets” You Can Drop in an Interview

-#### **Story: Fixing lifecycle-race issues between RN and Android native**

-* Early RN integration didn’t handle Android lifecycle correctly
-* Meeting state arrived before RN was ready
-* JS layer displayed stale or incorrect participant state
-* **You rewrote the bridge to enforce lifecycle-safe event ordering**

----

-#### **Story: Improving performance during large meetings**

-* RN components rerendered unnecessarily during high-frequency events
-* You added memoization, batched events, and pushed heavy operations into native
-* **Result: Smoother transitions between gallery/active speaker**

----

-#### **Story: Debugging fragmentation issues with hardware decoders**

-* Some OEM devices couldn’t keep up with surface switches
-* You implemented fallback rendering paths + timing fixes
-* **Result: Reduced crashes in major global markets**

----

-### A Polished, Interview-Ready “Summary Statement”

-**“Yes, I have substantial React Native experience.
-At Zoom, I developed major RN modules, maintained native ↔ RN bridges, and optimized cross-platform performance during a period of massive user growth.
-Most importantly, I worked in a hybrid environment — building shared JS modules while also integrating tightly with native Android features like WebRTC, meetings, and navigation.
-This gave me hands-on experience balancing cross-platform efficiency with native-level reliability and performance.”**

----